Home ยป Recipes ยป Desserts

 Ingredients and Substitutes:

-These are the main ingredients for oatmeal breakfast cookies.
+These are the main ingredients for healthy breakfast cookies.
 See the recipe card below for the full ingredients list and instructions.

 Whole wheat flour, oats, brown sugar, vanilla, chia seeds, egg, honey, coconut oil, applesauce, chocolate chips, cinnamon, baking powder and salt for the cookies.

-• Add cranberries, nuts, dried fruit, white or dark chocolate chips.
+• Semi-Sweet Chocolate Chips: or white chocolate chips or dark chocolate chips.

 • To make gluten-free, use gluten-free flour and make sure your oats are certified GF.

-How to make oatmeal breakfast cookies (a visual step-by-step guide):
+How to make this oatmeal cookie recipe (a visual step-by-step guide):

 Step 1: preheat and prep

 Preheat your oven to 350 degrees Fahrenheit.
-Line a baking sheet with parchment paper.
+Line a cookie sheet with parchment paper.

 Step 2: mix dry ingredients